Johniereed/skillshare-coupon-and-discount-code/README.md

 ## Get 35% Off Student Discount Code (SkillShare)

 As a student, you can benefit from Skillshare's [35% student discount](https://bit.ly/4dijtWD).
-Get all Premium features and courses for a lot less with a valid student ID.
+Get all Premium features and access to 25,000+ courses for a lot less with a valid student ID.

+Downloadable course material and vast co-learner community support, interact with those who have similar interests as you and learn 10x faster by sharing your experience and learning from them.

-## 25% Off (Skillshare Discount Code)
+## Skillshare Discount Code | Get 25% Off

 Skillshare promo codes that provide a [25% discount](https://bit.ly/4dijtWD) on memberships.
 These coupon codes are a fantastic way to save on the platform's offerings, whether you're a new or existing member.
 Keep an eye out for these deals and take advantage of them to access high-quality online classes at a reduced cost.